 ESL 123 INTERM.
-ORAL COMMUNICATION 2.0 Units

-This is an intermediate level oral communication course.
+ORAL COMMUNICATION 2.0 Units This is an intermediate level oral communication course.
 This course will enable students to use linguistic forms accurately, meaningfully and appropriately, emphasizing academic listening and speaking skills: listening and speaking in small groups, listening to short lectures on academic topics, learning academic vocabulary and expressions, making presentations on new topics.

 Prerequisite: ESL 130B, ESL 131B, ESL 133 or an appropriate skill level demonstrated through the ESL assessment process.
-Prerequisite: ESL 133 with a minimum grade of C

-ESL 130A BEGINNING GRAMMAR FOR READING 3.0 Units

-This is the first semester of a one-year course in beginning grammar for academic purposes designed to enable students to understand and use English accurately, meaningfully and appropriately.
+ESL 130A BEGINNING GRAMMAR FOR READING 3.0 Units This is the first semester of a one-year course in beginning grammar for academic purposes designed to enable students to understand and use English accurately, meaningfully, and appropriately.
 The course focuses on the connection between vocabulary and grammar, simple and compound sentences, phrases, verb forms, and verb tenses, especially simple present, simple past, and present progressive.